Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 With modern ES6+ classes, we can define properties directly in the class without going through the constructor method.
 This makes our code cleaner and easier to read.

 You might be wondering whether `state` is now a class static property or if it's bound to `this` for each object.
 It works the way we need it to: bound to each `this` instance.
 I don't know *why* it works that way because it's hard to Google for these things when you can't remember the name, but I know it works.
-Tried and battle tested :)
+Tried and battle tested :smile:

 We set `techSalaries` to an empty array, then in `render` check whether it's empty and render either the `Preloader` component or a blank `<div>`.
 Rendering your preloaders when there's no data makes sense even if you still need to build your data loading.